webit-de/typo3-extemconf-to-composer-converter/README.md

 Installation
 -------------

-Clone the git repository and run the script.
+Clone the git repository or use Composer and run the script.

+    composer create-project webit-de/typo3-extemconf-to-composer-converter

 License
 -------